Polyjob-Season-Pack/.github/profile/README.md

-# Polyjob Season Pack Project
+# Polyjob Season Pack Project (PJSP)

 This project was developed as part of the course "Internet and Web Architecture (IWA)" during the 5th year at Polytech Montpellier.

 ## Project Description

 Polyjob Season Pack is an application designed for seasonal worker recruiters and an admin user.
 It provides essential functions for managing recruiters, seasonal job offers, candidate recommendations, recruitment processes, and feedback.

+## Project Overview

+The PJSP project is divided into two repositories:
+- [Front-end](https://github.com/Polyjob-Season-Pack/PJSP-Front): Developed in React Native with Expo, providing an application for recruiters and an admin.
+- [Backend](https://github.com/orgs/Polyjob-Season-Pack/repositories): Consists of multiple microservices handling different functionalities like recruiter, job, offer, authentication, subscription, candidate, rating, and a gateway.

 ### Main Functionalities